Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Optimization with respect to piecewise omnigenity

 Let us then assume that the magnetic field of a nearly pwO configuration can be approximately written as

-with all the parameters discussed below equation (\ref{EQ_BPWO}) (and $\iota$) kept constant throughout the plasma volume, except $B_{\mathrm{min}}$ and $B_{\mathrm{max}}$.
-Then, a sufficiently large $|\partial_s f|$ is expected to enhance trapped-particle precession on the flux surface, at a stronger rate than in the radial direction, thus contributing to good alpha-particle confinement~\cite{nemov2008gammac,velasco2021prompt}.
-Moreover, if $\partial_s f$ is positive, trapped electrons precess in the direction opposite to the electron diamagnetic direction; this mitigates turbulence originated by trapped-electron modes driven by density gradients, and other ion-scale gyrokinetic instabilities involving kinetic electrons~\cite{rosenbluth1968maxJ,helander2013tem,plunk2017maxJ,proll2022maxJ}.
-This can be understood in terms of the second adiabatic invariant: straightforward calculations analogous to those of section 3.5 of~\cite{velasco2025parapwO} show that, for the magnetic field of equation (\ref{EQ_BSTZ}), if $\partial_s f>0$,
+with $w_1$ and $w_2$ set by equations (\ref{EQ_W1}) and (\ref{EQ_W2}) and all the parameters in equation (\ref{EQ_BSTZ}) (and $\iota$) kept constant throughout the plasma volume except $B_\mathrm{max}$ and $B_\mathrm{min}$.
+Then, if $\partial_s B_\mathrm{min}$ and $\partial_s B_\mathrm{max}$ have the same sign and are both sufficiently large (in absolute value), a enhanced trapped-particle precession on the flux surface, at a stronger rate than in the radial direction, is expected to contribute to good alpha-particle confinement~\cite{nemov2008gammac,velasco2021prompt}.
+Moreover, if $\partial_s B_\mathrm{max}$ and $\partial_s B_\mathrm{min}$ are both positive, trapped electrons precess in the direction opposite to the electron diamagnetic direction; this mitigates turbulence originated by trapped-electron modes driven by density gradients, and other ion-scale gyrokinetic instabilities involving kinetic electrons~\cite{rosenbluth1968maxJ,helander2013tem,plunk2017maxJ,proll2022maxJ}.
+This can be understood in terms of the second adiabatic invariant: straightforward calculations analogous to those of section 3.5 of~\cite{velasco2025parapwO} show that, for the magnetic field of equation (\ref{EQ_BSTZ}), if $\partial_s B_\mathrm{min}$ and $\partial_s B_\mathrm{max}$ are positive,

-That is, the maximum-$J$ property is fulfilled \textit{piecewisely}.
+\jl{where $\mathrm{w}$ labels the different regions of the flux surface within which $J$ is constant.} That is, the so-called maximum-$J$ property~\cite{rosenbluth1968maxJ,helander2013tem} is fulfilled \textit{piecewisely}.
 Through the connection between orbit-averated drifts and the spatial variation of $J$, it is straightforward to see that equation~(\ref{EQ_MAXJpwO}) guarantees that both trapped ions and trapped electrons are collisionlessly confined, and that the latter precess in the direction that mitigates said turbulence.
-In this work we try to satisfy equation (\ref{EQ_MAXJpwO}) by minimizing $\delta B(\theta,\zeta)$ and simultaneously achieving $\partial_s B_{\mathrm{min}}>0$ at finite $\beta$ thanks to the diamagnetic effect.
+In this work we try to satisfy equation (\ref{EQ_MAXJpwO}) by minimizing $\delta B(\theta,\zeta)$ and simultaneously \jl{achieving $\partial_s B_{\mathrm{max}}>0$ and $\partial_s B_{\mathrm{min}}>0$.
+As we will see in section~\ref{SEC_BPWO}, the latter requirement is met by approximately pwO fields at large $\beta$ thanks to the diamagnetic effect, without the need for a dedicated optimization target.
+In section~\ref{SEC_REACTOR}, the beneficial effect of this approach towards the maximum-$J$ property will be tested with gyrokinetic simulations.}

 Finally, we note that the maximum-$J$ property has been connected (through the effect of the magnetic well) to MHD stability, see e.g.~\cite{rodriguez2024maxJ}.

 {